knative/client/docs/cmd/kn_service_update.md

 ```
       --annotation stringArray    Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
       --arg stringArray           Add argument to the container command.
 Example: --arg myArg1 --arg --myArg2 --arg myArg3=3.
 You can use this flag multiple times.
-      --async                     Update service and don't wait for it to become ready.
+      --async                     DEPRECATED: please use --no-wait instead.
+Update service and don't wait for it to become ready.
       --autoscale-window string   Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --cmd string                Specify command to be used as entrypoint instead of default one.
 Example: --cmd /app/start or --cmd /app/start --arg myArg to pass aditional arguments.
       --concurrency-limit int     Hard Limit of concurrent requests to be processed by a single replica.